Ircama/construct-gallery/README.md

 [![PyPI download month](https://img.shields.io/pypi/dm/construct-gallery.svg)](https://pypi.python.org/pypi/construct-gallery/)
 [![GitHub license](https://img.shields.io/badge/license-CC--BY--NC--SA--4.0-blue)](https://raw.githubusercontent.com/ircama/construct-gallery/master/LICENSE)

-__Development and testing tool for construct, including widgets that extend the functionalities of *construct-editor*__
+__Development and testing tool for construct, including widgets extending the functionalities of *construct-editor*__

-*construct-gallery* is a GUI to interactively develop and test [construct](https://construct.readthedocs.io/en/latest/) data structures, dynamically parsing and building sample data which can be catalogued in an editable gallery and also stored in Pickle archives for later re-execution.
-It also offer widgets that can be integrated in other programs.
+*construct-gallery* is a GUI to interactively develop and test [construct](https://construct.readthedocs.io/en/latest/) data structures, dynamically parsing and building sample data which can be catalogued in an editable gallery and also stored in Pickle archives for later test re-execution.
+It also offers widgets that can be integrated in other Python programs.

 The *construct* format shall be developed in a Python program through any IDE or editor.
-While editing and after loading the program to *construct-gallery*, it can be checked and also dyanmically reloaded if modified meawhile.
+While editing and after loading the program to *construct-gallery*, it can be checked and also dynamically reloaded if modified meanwhile.

 *construct-gallery* is based on [wxPython](https://www.wxpython.org/) and [construct-editor](https://github.com/timrid/construct-editor): specifically, it relies on the excellent editing widgets provided by the *construct-editor* module and offers a superset of features compared with its standard [GUI](https://github.com/timrid/construct-editor/blob/main/construct_editor/main.py).

+## Main functionalities

+- Ready-to-use, cross-platform GUI
+- API widgets
+- The tool allows to define a gallery of *construct* formats, optionally associated to samples, which can be dynamically added, edited or predefined.
+- Hex bytes can be collected into a gallery of samples, then renamed and reordered.
+- Samples are listed in the left panel, shown as hex bytes in the central panel and then parsed to browsable *construct* structures in the right panel.
+- Data can be saved to files in [pickle format](https://docs.python.org/3/library/pickle.html).
+Archives can be subsequently reloaded and appended to the current samples.
+They can also be inspected with `python3 -mpickle archive-file-name.pickle`.
+- The Python error management is wrapped into a GUI panel.
+- A Python shell button allows to open an inspector shell, which also provides a special *Help* with related submenu (or by pressing F9).
+- All panels allow a context menu (invoked with the right click of the mouse) with a number of special functions.
+  - The left menu panel allows renaming labels and changing attribute labels.
+Also, by double-clicking an unused area of the left panel, new frames can be added and then labelled; subsequently, specific attributes can be associated.
+Samples can be repositioned, or deleted.
+  - The hex editor (central panel) allows any kind of editing and copy/paste.
+Sequences of bytes can be pasted [in a number of different formats](https://github.com/timrid/construct-editor/pull/17#issuecomment-1367582581).
+Also, a special checkbox enables pasting Python expressions.
+Debugging tools are also provided (invoked with the right click of the mouse after selecting a sequence of bytes), to insert or convert bytes into a wide set of numeric forms as well as strings; these debug panels can be used to quickly check the most appropriate conversion method for a sequence of bytes.

+When also *bleak* is installed, the GUI includes a BLE Advertsement monitoring tool.
+Advertisements are logged in their reception sequence, automatically labeled with related MAC address.
+- A filter button can be used to enter a specific MAC address to restrict logging, a portion of it or a sequence of addresses, as well as BLE local names.
+- When starting the BLE reception, a debug window is opened in background, with the possibility to control the debug level and clear the produced data.

 ## Example of basic usage